-It’s essential that leaders are aware of the biases in the day-to-day operations.
-Such biases might be unconscious so it’s hard to address them.
+Leaders must be aware of the biases in day-to-day operations.
+Such biases might be unconscious, so it's harder to address them.

 To address such unconscious or everyday biases, the following tips should be considered:

-Train managers and supervisors to recognize the unfair dynamics of the team.
-Is any employee being treated unfairly because of their identity?
-Are all the major tasks taken up based on having a “likable personality” instead of skills?
+- Train managers and supervisors to recognize the unfair dynamics of the team.
+Is any employee being mistreated because of their identity?
+Are all the significant tasks taken up based on having a "likable personality" instead of skills?

-The access to the boss or leader is something that not everyone is given to.
+- Access to the boss or leader is something that not everyone is given to.
 If you only hold conversations with a select few employees that need to change.
-It doesn’t mean that you have to hold court with everyone, every day.
+It doesn't mean that you have to hold court with everyone every day.
 Instead, make sure that the access to you is driven by business and team needs instead of individual ones.

 3. Rewarding Performance.
 Eliminating Favoritism.

-As a leader, it’s essential that you should be able to set favoritism aside and reward people for performance.
+As a leader, you must be able to set favoritism aside and reward people for performance.
 Mainly it involves being fair with performance reviews, bonuses, pay, and promotions.